Aljgutier/aljgutier.github.io/posts/2019-5-20-TimeSeriesForecasting_DL_Embeddings.md

  <figcaption><center>Rossman Top (Store 262) and Bottom (Store 307) Store Sales Time-Series</center></figcaption>
  </figure>

 In this article we study a state-of-the-art predictive analytics pipeline for structured data.
 Structured data represents the most common data format in the industry.
-Below, we walk through the Python code based on the Fastai library and demonstrate how to set up a predictive analytics pipeline based on deep learning with embeddings.
-We utilize the Kaggle, Rossmann dataset.
-We discuss the deep-learning architecture, training, performance, and comparison of the predictive performance to a machine learning tree-based model.
+Below, we walk through the Python code based on the [Fastai](https://www.fast.ai/) and demonstrate how to set up a predictive analytics pipeline based on deep learning with embeddings.
+We utilize the Kaggle, Rossmann dataset, discuss the deep-learning architecture, training, performance, and compare the predictive performance to a machine learning tree-based model.

 #### Use Cases